Guantanamo Bay detention camp: Subsequent actions of some released detainees

-Abdallah Salih al-Ajmi, a Kuwaiti former detainee, committed a successful suicide attack in Mosul, on 25 March 2008.
+Abdallah Salih al-Ajmi, a Kuwaiti former detainee, committed a suicide attack in Mosul, on 25 March 2008.
 Al-Ajmi had been repatriated from Guantánamo in 2005, and transferred to Kuwaiti custody.
 A Kuwaiti court later acquitted him of terrorism charges.

 On 24 July 2015, Belgium detained two people that had been released from Guantánamo Bay.
 They were arrested by Belgian authorities on charges of terrorism: "Moussa Zemmouri, a 37-year-old Belgian of Moroccan origin, and an Algerian whom the prosecutor's office identified as Soufiane A".
 Both were cleared of the criminal conspiracy charges.

 In December 2015, the Miami Herald reported that "Guardians of Shariah," an "offshoot of Osama bin Laden's organisation," put out a video featuring Ibrahim al Qosi as a "religious leader" in a "key position in Al-Qaida of the Arabian Peninsula" (AQAP).
 Al Qosi was imprisoned in Guantanamo from 2002 to 2012.
 At the time of his release from Guantánamo, his wife was "the daughter of a former chief bodyguard to bin Laden."
 Al Quosi was bin Laden's accountant in the early 90s and moved to Afghanistan with bin Laden in 1996.
 In 2010, Al Qosi pleaded guilty to being bin Laden's chauffeur.
 The AQAP video stated "he participated in the famous battle of Tora Bora" with bin Laden.

-On 23 March 2016, citing a statement by Paul Lewis, a Pentagon employee charged with Guantánamo closure, the Associated Press wrote that "Americans have been killed by prisoners released from the detention center at Guantanamo Bay."
+Paul Lewis, a Pentagon employee charged with Guantánamo closure, told lawmakers that Americans had been killed by prisoners released from Guantanamo Bay.
+He declined to provide details, including whether the incidents occurred before or after Obama took office in 2009.
+According to the Associated Press, an anonymous Obama administration official said that Lewis was referring to an incident involving an Afghan prisoner released while George W. Bush was president.

 At least two former Guantánamo Bay prisoners participated in the overthrow of the government of Afghanistan in August 2021.